astropy/pyvo/docs/dal/index.rst

 Individual services may define additional, custom parameters.
 You can pass these to the ``search`` method as (case-insensitive) keyword arguments.

+Call the method ``describe`` to print human-readable service metadata.
+You most likely want to use this in a notebook session or similar before actually querying the service.

 See :ref:`pyvo-services` for a explanation of the different interfaces.

 .. _pyvo-astro-params: